TimeMachine1994/081925-SvelteTweb/Old Docs01/photo-upload-mvp-plan.md

 }
 ```

-## 2. Integrate Photo Gallery into the Memorial Edit Page
+## 2. Integrate Photo Gallery into the Event Edit Page

-Next, integrate the `PhotoGallery` component into the memorial edit page to display the uploaded photos.
-This will allow users to see the photos they've uploaded for a specific memorial.
+Next, integrate the `PhotoGallery` component into the event edit page to display the uploaded photos.
+This will allow users to see the photos they've uploaded for a specific event.

 **File:** `frontend/src/routes/my-portal/tributes/[memorialId]/edit/+page.svelte`